pgscandeias/hugo/content/post/simplify.md

 }
 ```

-And this is how my face ends up pasted on a dartboard.
+And this is how my face will end up pasted on a dartboard by whoever needs to maintain this next year.

 ## Thinking cap on